lbr38/ezfirewall/README.md

 The web interface is still work in progress / beta.
 More features will be added in the future.

-- Turn on the
+- Set the `log_dropped_traffic` options to `True` in the configuration file to enable logging of dropped packets.
-- You will need a web server with PHP 8.2 or newer, with PHP SQLite extension installed.
+- You will need a web server with PHP 8.2 or newer and PHP SQLite extension installed.
 - The web server must serve the files from `/opt/ezfirewall/www/public`.
 - SSL certificate is recommended unless you are using it only on a local network.